Red List for Ecosystems and Habitat Types

-The Norwegian Biodiversity Information Centre is responsible for the “Norwegian Red List for Ecosystems and Habitat Types”, which assesses the risks that ecosystems and habitat types may disappear from Norway.
+The Norwegian Biodiversity Information Centre produce the “Norwegian Red List for Ecosystems and Habitat Types”, which assesses the risks that ecosystems and habitat types may disappear from Norway.

-The 2011 edition of this publication contains the first-ever Red List for ecosystems and habitat types in Norway.
+The 2018 edition of this publication contains the second Red List for ecosystems and habitat types in Norway.
 It is primarily designed to give decision makers a better knowledge base for their work with biodiversity.
 However, it is important to be aware that the determination of such a risk is one of several knowledge inputs in a national management of ecosystems.

-The work of creating the 2011 Red List is based on “Nature Types in Norway”, the Biodiversity Information Centre’s system for classifying ecosystems and habitats into "nature types".
-The red list assessments are thus made using a quantitative set of criteria for assessing the risk that specific nature types could disappear or be degraded.
+The work of creating the 2018 Red List is generally based on “Nature in Norway”, the NBIC's system for classifying ecosystems and habitats (NiN 2.0), but addaptaitions are made to obtain functional assessment units.
+The red list assessments are done using an international method, developed by The International Union for Conservation of Nature (IUCN).

 The nature types that are named in the Red List have been placed in one of the following six categories:

-Only types that are assessed as falling under the categories of critically endangered (CR), endangered (EN) or vulnerable (VU) are defined as being threatened.
-In total, 40 types are classified as threatened (CR, EN and VU), while 31 are classified as near threatened (NT) and 9 as Data deficient (DD).
+Only typesssed to the categories critically endangered (CR), endangered (EN) or vulnerable (VU) are defined as being threatened.
+In total, 75 types classified as threatened (CR, EN and VU), while 39 are classified as near threatened (NT) and 12 as Data deficient (DD).